 Songs and rhymes

 Babies’ brains are built for music.
-They pick out high and low sounds before they recognise words and more often than not try to sing before they can speak!
+They pick out high and low sounds before they recognise words and singing is a great way to communicate.
 The repetition of tunes and words forge new pathways in their brains.

 At Rhythm and Rhyme we always start with a few songs that encourage babies’ natural impulse to communicate and experiment with their voices.